jatkinson1000/rse-skills-workshop/README.md

 You can always boot back into the venv as you left it by running the activate command again.

-## Exercises

-A series of practical exercises accompany the teaching material in the slides.
-These are contained in the `exercises/` directory in a series of sub-directories, each of which has instructions in a README.

-The code used as the starting point for each exercise is a 'solution' to the previous exercise allowing participants to validate/compare their work.

-- 01: Base code to examine.
-- 02: Apply a formatter to standardise code.
-- 03: Improve code clarity with naming and source changes.
-- 04: Linting and static analysis of code.
-- 05: Writing docstrings and best use of comments.
-- 06: General techniques for better code (magic numbers, string formatting).
-- 00: The end point of the workshop - an improved version of the code in exercise 01.

 ## License

 Copyright &copy; Jack Atkinson